Etiology

 • secondary renovascular hypertension

-• limb arteries involvement
+• involvement of limb arteries

 • blood pressure difference > 20mm Hg between the left and right arm or between the arm and leg on the same side